ebi-gene-expression-group/garnett-predict-workflow/README.md

 This workflow relies on [monocle-scripts](https://github.com/ebi-gene-expression-group/monocle-scripts) to initialise a CDS object from input expression data.
 This CDS object is then used as an input to the classifiers.
 A list of prediction tables in standardised format is created as output.

 ### Running the workflow
 To run the workflow, you will need to have [nextflow](https://www.nextflow.io/) installed.
 It is recommended to run the workflow in a clean conda environment.
 Specify the input parameters in `nextflow.config`.
+Expression data are supplied as stadnard 10X-type directories that must contain three files: `matrix.mtx`, `genes.tsv`, and `barcodes.tsv`.
+Specify the path to this direcory in the `query_10x_dir` parameter in config file.

 Then run the following commands:

 ```
 conda install nextflow